Domiii/NoGap/README.md

 This is the standard `Node` configuration file.
 Here you can declare your app's basic metadata and, most importantly, your dependencies.
 If you need one of the thousands over thousands of publicly available `Node` modules, two steps are required:

- 1. add their name and your preferred version to `dependencies`
+ 1. Add their name and your preferred version to `dependencies`
  2. Run `npm install`

 Done.
 Now the new module is available in your code via: